 1920 – Colin Milton Thiele, prolific, award-winning Australian children’s book author.

-1922 – José Saramago, Nobel Prize-winning Portuguese novelist and poet who, “with parables sustained by imagination, compassion and irony continually enables us once again to apprehend an elusory reality.”
+1922 – José Saramago, Nobel Prize-winning Portuguese novelist, nonfiction author, science-fiction writer, travel writer, translator, and poet who, “with parables sustained by imagination, compassion and irony continually enables us once again to apprehend an elusory reality.”

 1930 – Chinua Achebe, Nigerian novelist, short-story writer, children’s author, and essayist whose work focuses on the traditions of Igbo society, the effect of Christian influences, and the clash of Western and traditional African values during and after the colonial era; his book Things Fall Apart is the most widely read book in modern African literature.